mui/material-ui/docs/data/base/components/number-input/number-input.md

 ### Shift multiplier

-Holding down the <kbd>Shift</kbd> key when interacting with the stepper buttons applies a multipler (default 10x) to the value change of each step.
+Holding down the <kbd class="key">Shift</kbd> key when interacting with the stepper buttons applies a multipler (default 10x) to the value change of each step.

 You can customize this behavior with the `shiftMultiplier` prop.
-In the following snippet, if <kbd>Shift</kbd> is held when clicking the increment button, the value will change from 0, to 5, to 10, and on.
+In the following snippet, if <kbd class="key">Shift</kbd> is held when clicking the increment button, the value will change from 0, to 5, to 10, and on.

 ```jsx
 <NumberInput min={0} step={1} shiftMultiplier={5} />